TomNewbie/pe-lapp/README.md

 |Special Requirements|  |
 |Notes and Issues| |

+For uploading materials and modifying materials requirement, the sequence diagrams are similar to modifying course requirements, so I don’t draw those.

 #### 5. Track Students’ Activities:
 | Use Case ID | Track Students’ Activities_5 |
 | ------------| ---------------|